alvarlagerlof/neurodiversity/README.md

 easy-to-read information.
 We believe that this content should not be buried in articles on a blog, or written in complex medical language.
 Nor should it be local to one country, or on a website with too much focus on marketing its achievements.
+It's also common to only focus on one conditon, even though knowledge about even though knowledge about most of them is lacking.
 All these things would work against our goal of educating as many people as possible.
 We couldn't find a website that fulfilled all of these things, so we made one.

 ## Want to join us?